Baked Beans À La Différence

 • Remove from the steamer and immediately splash on some water.
 This stops the dhokla from sticking in the throat

-Make The Tadka
+Make The Sagar

 • Heat the oil in a small pan

 • Add the chillies and allow to just darken.
-Follow with the mustard seeds until they begin to pop, then add the cumin and curry leaves, letting them sizzle for a few seconds.
+Follow with the mustard/nigella seeds until they begin to pop, then add the cumin and curry leaves, letting them sizzle for a few seconds.
 Finally add the hing and extra chilli powder to taste.
 Remove from the flame immediately

 • allow to cool and enjoy with a sweet chutney such as tamarind and date sauce, or coconut-green chilli and corander chutney